raveintospace/RickMortyTest/README.md

 -- SwiftUI: Instead of UIKit and Storyboards, SwiftUI was used to embrace a fully declarative UI approach, ensuring a more modern and maintainable codebase.

--- Testing Framework: Used Testing instead of XCTest to enhance test readability and maintainability.
+-- Testing Framework: Used the Swift Testing framework instead of XCTest to enhance test readability and maintainability.

 -- Some subviews use basic property types (e.g., String, Int, etc.) instead of custom models (e.g., CardCharacter) to enhance reusability across different projects.